7 Angels 7 Plagues: History

 7 Angels 7 Plagues was formed in 1999 by Jared Logan from the scraps of two local Milwaukee bands, Castahead and Intercede.
 The band's initial members were Logan on drums, David Lesinski on bass, Matt Matera and Ryan Morgan on guitar, and Matt Mixon on vocals; Mixon left the group in 2000 and was replaced by Temo Rios shortly after.
 A self-released demo EP, Until the Day Breathes and the Shadows Flee, was issued by the band in 2000 while they toured in the midwestern United States.
 In 2001, 7 Angels 7 Plagues released Jhazmyne's Lullaby.
 Allmusic described the album as a "volatile cauldron of sound"; while Canadian music magazine Exclaim! described them as "super-aggressive, hyper-melodic" and noted elements of jazz in the group's sound and graphic design.

 Mixon left the group after the release of the album, and Rios returned to take his place.
-The group toured in support of Jhazmyne's Lullaby, but while en route to a show in Savannah, Georgia in 2002, their tourmates Compromise were involved in a car accident, with two of the band's members passing away in the crash.
+The group toured in support of Jhazmyne's Lullaby, but while en route to a show in Savannah, Georgia in 2002, their tourmates Compromise were involved in a car accident that caused the death of two of the band's members.
 Soon after this, in July 2002, Rios left 7 Angels 7 Plagues, and Jesse Zaraska, Compromise's vocalist, took his place.
 Simon Brody, former lead vocalist of Drowningman, considered joining the group but ultimately did not do so.
 Logan then departed the band several months later, and the group dissolved shortly thereafter.

 The band and Uprising decided to re-release the band's first record that originally got them signed to Uprising.
 Now re-mastered by Alan Douches at West West Side and with new artwork in Bluenote style to match their full-length record, Jhazmyne's Lullaby.
 A two album set was produced for collectors.